Hessenberg varieties of parabolic type: Applications in type : Parabolic Hessenberg varieties have the same Poincar e polynomial as unions of Schubert varieties

 By construction

-In fact not only are the words $w_T$ in bijection with row-strict tableaux, but the set $\{w_T: \mbox{$T$ is row strict}\}$ forms a lower order ideal in the Bruhat graph whenever $\lambda$ has at most three rows or two columns---namely the elements of the set index a union of Schubert varieties \cite[Theorem 4.4]{PT}.
+In fact not only are the permutations $w_T$ in bijection with row-strict tableaux, but the set of Schubert points $\{w_T\mid \mbox{$T$ is row-strict}\}$ forms a lower order ideal in the Bruhat graph whenever $\lambda$ has at most three rows or two columns---namely the Schubert points index a union of Schubert varieties \cite[Theorem 4.4]{PT}.

 \begin{lem}[Precup-Tymoczko] For each $wB\in \B^X$ there exists a unique Schubert point $w_T\in W$.
-In addition, if the Jordan form of $X$ corresponds to a partition with at most three rows or two columns then every permutation $w' \leq w_T$ in Bruhat order corresponds to a unique $yB\in \B^X$ such that $w'=y_{T'}$ for the row-strict tableau $T'$ corresponding to $yB$. \end{lem}
+In addition, if the Jordan form of $X$ corresponds to a partition with at most three rows or two columns then every permutation $w' \leq w_T$ in Bruhat order corresponds to a unique $yB\in \B^X$ such that $w'=y_{T'}$ for the row-strict tableau $T'$ corresponding to $y$. \end{lem}

 Our plan to extend this result is to show that the Schubert points respect the decomposition $W^JW_J$.
 More precisely we will show that $v\in W^J$ if and only if the Schubert point $v_{T}$ corresponding to $v$ is an element of $W^J$.
 We begin with an alternate characterization of $W^J$.